Transmission electron microscopy: Optics

-The lenses of a TEM are what gives it its flexibility of operating modes and ability to focus beams down to the atomic scale and magnify them back up to get an image on a camera.
+The lenses of a TEM are what gives it its flexibility of operating modes and ability to focus beams down to the atomic scale and magnify them to get an image.
 A lens is usually made of a solenoid coil nearly surrounded by ferromagnetic materials designed to concentrate the coil's magnetic field into a precise, confined shape.
 When an electron enters and leaves this magnetic field, it spirals around the curved magnetic field lines in a way that acts very much as an ordinary glass lens does for light—it is a converging lens.
-But, unlike a glass lens, a magnetic lens can very easily change its focusing power simply by adjusting the current passing through the coils.
-This provides a flexibility of operation that gets further multiplied when the lenses are assembled into stacks of independent lenses, each of which can focus, defocus, magnify, and/or collimate the beam coming from the previous lens.
-This allows a single lens system, between the source and the sample (the "condenser lens" system) to produce a parallel beam over 1 millimeter in diameter, a tightly focused beam smaller than an atom, or anything in between.
-An additional lens stack, the "intermediate/projector" lens system, is after the sample.
-It can be adjusted to produce a focused diffraction pattern or image of the sample with a magnification varying over a huge range.
-Many single microscopes can cover the magnification range from roughly 100X to more than 1,000,000X.
+But, unlike a glass lens, a magnetic lens can very easily change its focusing power by adjusting the current passing through the coils.

 Equally important to the lenses are the apertures.
-These are circular holes in thin strips of heavy metal, placed at well-chosen points in the column of lenses.
+These are circular holes in thin strips of heavy metal.
 Some are fixed in size and position and play important roles in limiting x-ray generation and improving the vacuum performance.
-They also prevent electrons from passing through the outermost parts of the magnetic lenses which, due to large lens aberrations, focus the electron beams extremely poorly.
 Others can be freely switched among several different sizes and have their positions adjusted.
-These "variable apertures" are used to determine the beam current reaching the sample and also to improve the ability to focus the beam.
-Variable apertures after the sample position further allow the user to select the range of spatial positions or electron scattering angles to be used in the formation of an image or a diffraction pattern.
-Skillfully used, these apertures allow remarkably precise and detailed study of the defects in crystals.
+Variable apertures after the sample allow the user to select the range of spatial positions or electron scattering angles to be used in the formation of an image or a diffraction pattern.